 I have heard the terms “domestic abuse” and “domestic violence” used by military personnel.
 Is there a difference?

-If your relationship with the abuser does not meet any of these requirements, you could still qualify for a civilian protective order (CPO) in the state you live in.
-Go to the Know the Laws tab on the top left of the page, enter your state in the drop-down menu and click on Restraining Orders to see if you qualify for a CPO.
+If your relationship with the person who is harming you does not meet any of these requirements, you could still qualify for a civil protection order (CPO) in the state where you live.
+Go to the Restraining Orders section and enter your state in the drop-down menu to see if you qualify for a CPO.